 (2) As a rule, co-workers are inducted into their post during a worship service.

-(3) All co-workers, including honorary workers, shall maintain secrecy against outsiders on confidential matters with which they become acquainted during the course of their duty in the Congregation.
+(3) All co-workers, including honorary workers, shall maintain secrecy against outsiders on confidential matters with which they become acquainted during the course of their duty in the congregation.

 Section 55 Co-workers with Employee Status

-(1) Conditions of service shall be agreed to with co-workers who are employed full-time or part-time by the Congregation.
+(1) Conditions of service shall be agreed to with co-workers who are employed full-time or part-time by the congregation.
 The relevant laws of the country shall be observed.

-(2) Posts for co-workers with employee status shall be incorporated in the budget of the Congregation.
+(2) Posts for co-workers with employee status shall be incorporated in the budget of the congregation.

 Section 56 Lay Preachers

 (1) Congregation members may take over duties of public preaching during worship services as Lay Preachers.
 They are appointed by Church Council.
-Lay Preachers shall, in the first instance, do duty in their own Congregation, but by invitation and after consultation with the local Pastor, they may perform duties in other congregations.
-They must be suitable for this service and be eligible to become Congregational Councillors.
+Lay Preachers shall, in the first instance, do duty in their own congregation, but by invitation and after consultation with the local Pastor, they may perform duties in other congregations.
+They must be suitable for this service and be eligible to become congregational councillors.

 (2) Congregation members may be appointed to this post by the Bishop if a corresponding proposal is made by the local Pastor and the Congregational Council.
 Prior to the appointment the Lay Preacher shall complete a training course under the supervision of Church Council.
 Lay Preachers are obliged to participate in in-service training courses.